Vishnupriya-Anupindi/vishnupriya-anupindi.github.io/src/activities.md

 ![](conference_nmv.jpg)

-Group photo with the participants of Workshop on Integer Partitions at the Nesin Mathematics Village, Turkey.
+Group photo with the participants of <a href="https://nesinkoyleri.org/en/events/2022-summer-school-in-theory-of-partitions/" target="_blank">Workshop on Integer Partitions</a> at the Nesin Mathematics Village, Turkey.